poiyomi/PoiyomiDocs/docs/audio-link/audio-link.md

 Toggleable AudioLink checkbox.
 Used to enable and disable AudioLink effects on the fly.

 :::tip
-You can use this checkbox to turn AudioLink effects On or Off using Animations on the fly.
+Use this checkbox exclusively to turn AudioLink effects On or Off using Animations on the fly.
 See [Locking and Animation](https://www.poiyomi.com/general/locking#marking-properties-for-animation) for more information.
 :::

 ## Smoothing